-This isn't just a theory, there are many studies that prove the worth of teaching metacognition to children.
+This isn't just a hunch, there are many studies that prove the worth of teaching metacognition to children.
 Research suggests that as students' metacognitive abilities increase, they also achieve at higher levels.

 Even beyond academic learning, metacognition can help young people gain awareness of their own mental states so they can begin to answer important questions like "how do I live a happy life?" and "how do I feel good about myself?"

 How can we teach our children metacognitive thinking?

 Teaching children metacognition can happen at school and at home with just a few simple tricks...

 Teach children how their brains are wired for growth and productivity.